brimdata/zed/docs/language/operators/from.md

 ) | join on key=key | ...
 ```

-Similarly, data can be routed to different paths with replication
+Similarly, data can be routed to different pipeline branches with replication
 using the [`switch` operator](switch.md):
 ```
 from ... | switch color (